HEP-KBFI/Summies2014-KE/README.md

 Create a standalone program which takes as a single command line argument the name of a config file.
 The config file is loaded, the section [INPUTS] is parsed for .root input files containing signal, background and data events in TTrees.

-The input .root files are assumend to contain the components of the 4-momenta of particles identified in the event as separate TBranches, among other variables.
+The input .root files are assumed to contain the components of the 4-momenta of particles identified in the event as separate TBranches, among other variables.
 One can assume that the variables will be something like

 1. jet1_pt, jet1_eta